 This is prior to the start of the regular semester, but counts as class time.
 After the semester starts, students will meet weekly with their GPS 1010 class for 12 weeks, ending in mid-November.
-GPS 1010 classes cannot be changed once you have attended your first day of Preview Daze.
+GPS 1010 classes cannot be changed once you have attended your first day of Start Up Days.